Notes to Location and Mereology

 Admittedly, there is some controversy as to whether all these authors have exact location in mind.
 For example, Parsons (2007: 219–20) denies that Gilmore's ‘exactly occupies’ expresses exact location.

-2. Though it should be noted that it is not entirely clear whether Schaffer would endorse H1–H8 when they are interpreted as quantifying over all entities unrestrictedly.
-Perhaps he holds that H1–H8 are true only when the variables are interpreted as ranging over concrete material objects.
-(As we shall see, there are potential counterexamples to some of these principles involving entities that seem not to be material objects, such as universals and tropes.)
+2. Though Schaffer (2009) would not endorse H1–H8 when they are interpreted as quantifying over all entities unrestrictedly.
+Instead he would holds that H1–H8 are true only when the variables are interpreted as ranging over material objects.
+(As we shall see, when these principles are not so restricted, they face potential counterexamples involving entities that seem not to be material objects, such as universals and tropes.)

 3. This principle, minus the necessity operator, is endorsed in Casati and Varzi (1999) and labeled ‘Weak Expansivity’ by Parsons (2007).